Hawaii for Visitors

 Karen Keawehawaii Singing with Raiatea Helm

-An all-purpose classic recipe for chiffon cake that can be adapted to make chiffon cakes in many different flavors.
-See also, guava chiffon cake recipe #1 and recipe #2
+An all-purpose, classic chiffon cake recipe that can be adapted to make chiffon cakes in many different flavors.
+See also more Cake Recipes and other Recipes from Hawaii.

-After two decades of carefully guarding his secret recipe, making his special cake only for the reigning royalty of the silver screen, the Hollywood baker-inventor Harry Baker sold his formula to General Mills, who gave his innovation the now-famous name chiffon cake.
-With numerous variations, it became a nationwide sensation during the late 1940s and into the 1950s, and today is still appreciated for its light and springy texture.
+After two decades of carefully guarding his secret recipe, and making his special cake only for the reigning royalty of the silver screen, the Hollywood baker-inventor Harry Baker sold his special cake formula to General Mills, who gave his innovation the now-famous name "chiffon cake".
+It became a nationwide sensation during the late 1940s and into the 1950s, and today is still appreciated for its light and springy texture.

-Chiffon cakes, like angel food cakes, are baked in ungreased pans so that the batter can cling to the sides as it rises during baking and the cake will not fall out when hung upside down to cool.
+Chiffon cakes, like angel food cakes, are baked in ungreased pans so the batter can cling to the sides of the pan as it rises during baking, and the cake will not fall out when hung upside down to cool.

 CAKE BATTER